See the latest vacancies and find out about working for MSF UKJobs in the UK

 Abstracts are rated according to: quality of scientific content, relevance and importance for a medical humanitarian audience, novelty of topic/findings, and rarity of topic – some topics, such as maternal health, are under-represented in MSF research and abstracts on such topics receive extra consideration.

 All abstracts are considered for the International (London), Asia, Southern Africa and Latin America events for either poster or oral presentation.
+Authors may express a preference for one or more of the conference locations during the submission process, which will be taken into consideration.
+However the requirement to plan a high quality and geographically appropriate agenda for each event will take precedence.

 - Abstract editing